-Our primary rationale for investing in private equity is to generate high absolute returns, or to add incremental return to an overall investment portfolio.
+Our primary rationale for investing in the private markets is to generate high absolute returns, or to add incremental return to an overall investment portfolio.

 Accompanying the potential for higher returns is higher risk.
-As an asset class, private equity is riskier than public equity given its heavier weighting towards high growth sectors and younger and smaller companies.
+As an asset class, private markets are riskier than public equity given its heavier weighting towards high growth sectors and younger and smaller companies.

-Manager selection is the primary risk in private equity.
-Average returns in private equity are not compelling and do not compensate investors for risk.
+Manager selection is the primary risk in the private markets.
+Average returns in private markets are not compelling and do not compensate investors for risk.

 Risk is managed by equally weighting time and individual commitments, while constraining exposure to strategies, regions, funds and managers.

-Private equity is a long term asset class, so we take a long term approach to investing and do not seek to time the market based on changes in the short term outlook for the investment environment for any particular strategy.
+Private markets are long term asset classes, so we take a long term approach to investing and do not seek to time the market based on changes in the short term outlook for the investment environment for any particular strategy.

-There are three primary challenges in building a successful private equity program today.
+There are three primary challenges in building a successful private market programs today.
 First, manager selection is critical to achieving the desired returns given the significant performance penalty if you are not invested in top performing funds.
-Second, as the private equity industry has matured and attracted increasing amounts of institutional capital, funds are regularly oversubscribed.
+Second, as the private markets have matured and attracted increasing amounts of institutional capital, funds are regularly oversubscribed.
 Third, fund manager investment performance is not repeatable – meaning, managers do not consistently beat their benchmarks from one fund to the next.
 We believe the following aspects of our manager selection process serve to mitigate these challenges: